 The Gasmate Electric Heater will make your outdoor gatherings a lot warmer with its 2000W of radiant warmth.
 Ideal for balconies, patios and alfresco areas, this stylishly sleek heater runs on electricity, so you won’t have to worry about refilling gas bottles every few months.

-The Gasmate heater is height adjustable from 1.6-1.8m and features the heat settings, to customise the warmth to your needs.
-The generous 4m power cord means you won’t have to run extension leads to power your unit and the black powder coated steel design will be durable enough to withstand outdoor conditions.
+The Gasmate heater is height adjustable from 1.6-1.8m and features heat settings that let you customise the warmth to your needs.
+The generous 4m power cord means you won’t have to run extension leads to power it and the black powder coated steel design will be durable enough to withstand outdoor conditions.
 For added security, there is a tip-over safety switch and a weight base to combat those pesky winter breezes.

 All in all, if you love to entertain all year round or can’t resist a good sausage sizzle, even in winter, then the Gasmate Electric Patio Heater could be just what you’ve been looking for.